hov172/WifDiagReport/README.md

 - Check available disk space
 - Try alternative export formats if one fails

+#### **IT Analysis Issues (New in v4.1)**
+- Ensure device is connected to WiFi for comprehensive analysis
+- Check system permissions for hardware information access
+- Verify network connectivity for performance testing integration

 #### **Performance Optimization**
 - Close unnecessary apps during intensive monitoring sessions
 - Reduce chart update frequency for older Macs if needed